• Skip to primary navigation

 Preparation

-• Put the onion, ginger, garlic, green chilli and cashew nuts in a blender along with a quarter cup water and whiz to get a smooth puree.
+• Put the onion, tomato, ginger, garlic, and cashews along with the water in which they were soaked in a blender and whiz to get a smooth puree.

 Cooking (Instant Pot Method)

-• Turn your instant pot to saute mode (normal) and add coconut oil.
+• Turn your instant pot to saute mode (less) and add coconut oil.

-• Add the ground spices (coriander, turmeric and garam masala) and salt along with half a cup water.
-Cover and cook for 5 minutes.
+• Add the ground spices (coriander, turmeric and garam masala) and salt and mix well.
+Cover with a lid and cook for 5 minutes.

-• Heat the coconut oil in a deep wok or karahi and add the korma masala.
+• Heat the coconut oil in a pan on medium heat and add the wet masala.

-• Add the vegetables and half a cup water.
-Mix everything well and cook on low heat for 10-12 minutes.
+• Add the vegetables (carrots, green beans and potatoes) and water as needed.
+Mix everything well, cover the pan, and cook on low to medium heat for 10-12 minutes.

 Notes